 Cornflake Crusted Fish

-Pinterest Hidden Image
+Pinterest Hidden ImagePinterest Hidden Image

 Let’s not kid ourselves… We waste more than ever!
-From electronics 🎮, appliances, to water, gas, oil, etc., we create tons of waste and it’s not getting better.
-The amount of plastic pollution has increased exponentially – from 2.3 million tons in 1950 to 448 million by 2015 expected to double by 2050!
+From electronics 🎮, appliances, to water, gas, oil, etc., we create tons of waste, and it’s not getting better.
+The amount of plastic pollution has increased exponentially – from 2.3 million tons in 1950 to 448 million by 2015, expected to double by 2050!

-When we get to the bottom of a box of cereal or a bag of chips, there are always crumbs leftover.
-Most everyone will throw them out as no one wants to eat them.
-Using these little morsels can enhance many proteins like the rock fish 🐡 I use in the video although halibut, cod, tilapia or snapper are other delicious options.
+When we get to the bottom of a box of cereal or a bag of chips, there are always crumbs left over.
+Most everyone will throw them out, as no one wants to eat them.
+Using these little morsels can enhance many proteins, like the rock fish 🐡 I use in the video, although halibut, cod, tilapia, or snapper are other delicious options.

 This Cornflake Crusted Fish is so delicious!
-With added seasonings, this recipe turns your plain Jane fish into a delicious meal!
+With added seasonings, this recipe turns your plain Jane fish into a delightful meal!
 I do the same with Doritos or even tortilla chips.
 I make my Dorito Chicken Casserole or my Taco Beef Pie.
 I use tortilla chips for my Migas or a nice topping for salad 🥗 or casseroles.

 We, and the generations to come, should reevaluate the importance of food by salvaging as much as we can.
 This tasty Cornflake Crusted Fish is just a small example of what we can do.
-It’s a quick and easy recipe and a flavorful way to elevate your protein without wasting your leftover crumbs… 😉
+It’s a quick and easy recipe, and a flavorful way to elevate your protein without wasting your leftover crumbs… 😉

 Bon Appétit! 🍽